 Hey, you!
 Yes, you, with the Razer keyboard and the home-built desktop humming like a Sherman tank!
 Are you so extreme that you want to play your favorite EA shooting games even when you're not playing them?!
 Do you and your friends constantly argue about the value of the K2D ratio as a measurement of e-sport skillz?!
 Then you might just be hardcore enough to deserve Battlelog, EA's new social app for Battlefield 3 and Medal of Honor: Warfighter!
-You can download it now from the Google Play Store!
-Why are you still reading this sentence?!
-Words are for people who can't afford bullets!

 There's no such thing as too many zombies, right?
 That seems to have been Glu Mobile's general idea when bringing Call of Duty: Black Ops – Zombies (or CODBOZ) to Android.
 The game, which itself is based on a spin-off of the original Call of Duty series, puts CoD players in familiar territory with a seemingly endless stream of zombies to eliminate in a game spanning not only multiple environments, but multiple gameplay modes as well.